 Before Drew stepped into his current role as Manager of Volunteers, he worked with Lakeview Pantry as both a volunteer and the Volunteer Program Assistant.
-He now has the privilege to supervise and work alongside one of the most talented and diverse volunteer corps in Chicago.
-Drew is also a master’s candidate in Mental Health Counseling at Roosevelt University and in addition to his role on staff, he provides psychotherapy services to clients as a Counseling Intern.
+He now has the privilege to supervise and work alongside one of the most talented and diverse volunteer corps in Chicago, managing nearly 50,000 hours of volunteer time each year.
+Drew is also an Licensed Professional Counselor and provides psychotherapy services to clients within our Mental Health Counseling Program.

 Greg has been the Pantry Coordinator at the Broadway (and now Sheridan) location since May of 2001, and was promoted to Manager of Food Programs in 2017, continuing his work with homeless and low-income populations on Chicago’s North Side.
 Greg contributed to the planning and design of our new facility at 3945 N Sheridan as a member of Pantry’s board-led Real Estate committee.
 Besides his work at the Pantry, Greg is a musician and performs regularly with a variety of ensembles in Chicago.